-This AIA approved continuing education course for architects presents a simulation study of the energy impact of improving envelope airtightness in U.S. commercial buildings.
+This continuing education course for professional engineers presents a simulation study of the energy impact of improving envelope airtightness in U.S. commercial buildings.
 Despite common assumptions, measurements have shown that typical U.S. commercial buildings are not particularly airtight.
 Past simulation studies have shown that commercial building envelope leakage can result in significant heating and cooling loads.
 To evaluate the potential energy savings of an effective air barrier requirement, annual energy simulations were prepared for three nonresidential buildings (a two-story office building, a one-story retail building, and a four-story apartment building) in 5 U.S. cities.
-This course is approved for 3 HSW continuing education hours for licensed architects.
+This course is for 3 continuing education hours for professional engineers.

 Learning Objective 4: The student will have a full understanding regarding which climates allow for the most energy savings by tightening the building envelope.

 [button link=”https://pdhacademy.com/wp-content/uploads/2013/04/ExamPreview-BE103.pdf” style=”download” color=”red” window=”yes”]Preview Final Exam[/button]